-Your parents may have told you that money doesn't grow on trees, but there is a houseplant that is actually called a money tree (Pachira aquatica).
+Your parents may have told you that money doesn't grow on trees, but there is a houseplant that is actually called a money tree (Pachira aquatica, USDA zones 10-12).
 Although it won't make you rich, it might bring you some good fortune if you know about proper care and pruning for a braided money tree.
 It is native to the region that stretches from Mexico to the tip of South America, and people use it along with feng shui practices to bring them luck.

 All About Money Trees

 The money tree, also known as the Guiana chestnut, has slender green stems and leaves like a palm tree.
-Outdoors, they grow oval green pods with chambers that contain seeds that develop into nutlike fruits.
-Money tree plants can grow up to 60 feet tall in native habitats but are also at home indoors, where they do well in pots.
+Outdoors, it produces oval green pods with chambers, which contain seeds that develop into nutlike fruits.
+Money tree plants can grow up to 30 feet tall in native habitats but are also at home indoors, where they do well in pots.

 Money tree plants should be placed in spots that get a balance of direct and indirect sunlight, including fluorescent lighting.
 They can be rotated occasionally for an even distribution of light.
 The room temperature can be kept at 65 to 75 degrees Fahrenheit, but if it changes by 10 F or less, the plant will likely be fine.
-Money trees like humidity, so setting the pot atop a pebble tray can help with this.
+Money trees like humidity, so setting the pot atop a water-filled pebble tray, making sure the water level doesn't reach the bottom of the pot, can help with this.